JadeCreativeL/JadeCreativeL/README.md

-* 👋 Hi, I’m Jade, a dataviz engineer, Tableau Ambassador, graduated from Okanagan College with Data Analyst Diploma.
+* 👋 Hi, I’m Jade, a dataviz engineer, Tableau Specialist, graduated from Okanagan College with Data Analyst Diploma.

 * 👀 I’m interested in data visualization in all its forms, from hand-drawn to created in Tableau to coded with Python or R Studio.